 The temple’s name, Mu-Ryang-Sa, means “Broken Ridge Temple.”
 You may have noticed on your drive up that the top ridge of the temple is broken.
 What appears as a flaw of the temple has both a story and a significant Buddhist teaching.
 The construction of the first temple building began in 1980, but during the temple’s construction, it was discovered that the roof of the main hall exceeded City and County height limitations.
 As a result, the roof was lowered to its present height.
 In Buddha’s teachings, he speaks of shattering our inner ridge-poles of ignorance, greed, and craving in our “house of illusion.”
-The shattering of the ridge-pole of ignorance by wisdom results in the demolition of illusion and the attainment of liberation, or nirvana.
-As with the enlightenment of the Buddha, may the shattering of own ridge-pole remind us of the structures of ignorance that can be let go to reach the true heights of our inner liberation.
+The shattering of ignorance by wisdom results in the demolition of illusion and the attainment of liberation–or nirvana.
+As with the enlightenment of the Buddha, may the shattering of our own inner-roofs remind us of the structures of ignorance that can be let go to reach the true heights of our inner liberation.

 In-person meditations have resumed.
 We are located on the second floor of the Great Hall pictured above.
 Enter through the door with the large Kwan Yin painting.
 The stairway is located in the far left corner of the room.

 However you may participate, via Zoom for live guided meditations followed by a Dharma Talk in English by Dr. Gregory Pai.
 Please contact Dr. Pai for the link to next Saturday’s session at 4:00 PM Hawaii time.
 His email is firstname.lastname@example.org